 - Shaking or trembling: Horses may shake or tremble while being ridden, led or simply while standing.

 - Sweating/ increased heart rate: Horses may show signs of increased heart rate or increased sweating.
-This may often be considered abnormal regarding the work or circumstances the horse has been presented with.

 - Unwillingness to eat/ drink: Horses may suffer loss of appetite and show unwillingness to eat and/ or drink.